 Even if you are a novice with cars and windshields, you will still be able to identify the above chip types by doing a basic look-over.
 Of course, nothing can compare to the knowledge and expertise of an experienced professional.
 So, even if you think your windshield is beyond repair or doesn’t need to be fixed up at all, it’s always a good idea to get the damage inspected by an expert before you make any decisions that could compromise your safety and your wallet.

 Chipping and pitting on the windshield is a pretty common issue that happens to many cars.
 In fact, about half the cars out there on the road whose windshields are chipped or pitted, the owners don’t even realize these chips and pits are there until they become much larger or cracks start to occur.
-Check your windshield regularly, and if you find any issues at all, go to a local professional shop for quick windshield repair or replacement if necessary.
+Check your windshield regularly, and if you find any issues at all, go to a local professional shop like this one for quick windshield repair or replacement if necessary.